XeroAPI/xero-netstandard-oauth2-samples/XeroOAuth2Sample/README.md

 2. Clicking the Xero sign in or Xero sign up buttons route the user to our specific secure routes.
 3. Microsoft's OIDC implementation kicks in and takes the user through the Xero sign in process.
    1. The user is taken through the Xero sign in process, granting user consent to your app if it's their first time.
-      a.
-The user is also prompted to connect an organisation if you've asked for organisation specific scopes.
+      1. The user is also prompted to connect an organisation if you've asked for organisation specific scopes.
    2. The entire OIDC flow is handled for you.
 No need to swap authorisation codes for access/id/refresh tokens.
    3. The User Principal is set, including all the claims attached to the id token provided by Xero.
    4. Our OnTokenValidated event stores the users access token so it can later be used to access Xero's API.